-Like any other surgical procedure, labiaplasty recovery time requires downtime and your doctor will typically recommend avoiding any physical activity, intimacy, even walking for the first 2 days.
-Recovery for labiaplasty procedures is straightforward and most women return to their normal activities at 2-4 weeks.
+Like any other surgical procedure, labiaplasty recovery time requires downtime and your doctor will typically recommend avoiding any physical activity, intimacy, or even walking for the first 2 days.
+Recovery from labiaplasty procedures is straightforward and most women return to their normal activities at 2-4 weeks.

 Some itching during the first week is normal, but if it persists, we need to rule out an infection or a medical reaction, that is why the closeness of a doctor is important to keep a close eye on your recovery after labiaplasty.

-Don’t stop with the “icing” non-stop and taking the antibiotics and anti-inflammatories to prevent any type of potential infection.
+Don’t stop with the “icing” non-stop and take the antibiotics and anti-inflammatories to prevent any type of potential infection.